Find and Replace Text in File

 Search and replace options

-Click this button to show the history of the recent entries.
+Show the history of the recent entries.

-Click this button to clear the search field.
+Clear the search field.

-Click these buttons to navigate through the occurrences of the search string.
+Navigate through the occurrences of the search string.

-Click this button to add the next found occurrence to a multiple selection.
+Add the next found occurrence to a multiple selection.

-Click this button to remove the found occurrence from a multiple selection.
+Remove the found occurrence from a multiple selection.

 Create a multiple selection that contains all the found occurrences.